 I set it up as a 12 x 16 using the exact photo, lightly drew the cats onto my favorite heavy watercolor board, and painted them in, adding the peach background at the request of my customer.
 When I got to this point I taped it up to the wall to get a perspective.
 How did I not realize it would look as if the middle cat was hanging upside down?!
 How could I make a mistake like that?
 It was one of the first times I realized that some things work in photos, and some things don’t.
 Today, I would find this perfectly acceptable, but at the beginning of my career, and with a lot of compositional guidelines on what portraits, especially pet portraits, should look like, this just would not do.

 I traced out the cats in the photo, cut them out and laid them out individually on paper, changing the angle of the center cat until it looked more natural for a painting hanging on a wall.
 I liked it, and decided to go with it.
 But I couldn’t change the watercolor I’d started and knew I’d have to start over.
 I didn’t have another sheet of the watercolor paper I preferred and I knew I couldn’t get one in time to get this portrait done and frame it for Christmas, so I decided to go back to my most familiar medium, pastel, and produced the portrait you see at the top of this article.
 With the way the cats were rearranged, that portrait turned out to be 16 x 22, just about twice as big!
 I don’t know if I let them know or just did it, but I remember they were pleased.
-I also painted another portrait for the same person at that time, for herself, called “Gizmo and Wilson”, below.
-She was a rescuer and all these cats were trapped as kittens and young adults in a never-ending colony in the 70s and 80s.
+I painted the above portrait and another for the same person at that time called “Gizmo and Wilson”, below, both to be given as gifts.
+She was a rescuer and all these cats were trapped as kittens and young adults in a never-ending colony in the 70s and 80s, and the portraits were for her fosters.

 This customer “had a thing” for black and black and white cats, and these were only two of the many she had owned.
 She gave me a picture of Gizmo, the black and white cat, just as she is, but the picture of Wilson was just the front half of him peeking around a doorframe.
 I pressed my black cat into service as a model for the rest of Gizmo.
 This was to hang in my customer’s bedroom, which was entirely in blue, the reason for all the blue.